 Merchant Mariner and Cargo Injuries

-At Kraft Davies, PLLC, we are proud to represent the hard-working men and women working on U.S. flagged vessels for the merchant marine sailing all over the world, Puget Sound, Alaska, the Pacific Coast, East Coast, Great Lakes, and the inland trades.
+At Kraft Davies Olsson PLLC, we are proud to represent the hard-working men and women working on U.S. flagged vessels for the merchant marine sailing all over the world, Puget Sound, Alaska, the Pacific Coast, East Coast, Great Lakes, and the inland trades.
 Over the years we have represented many seamen from the Seafarers International Union with offices in Tacoma, Washington and throughout the country.
 Our nationally-recognized maritime injury lawyers accept cases representing blue water seaman, tankermen, and other mariners working on all ships, including claims against the following companies:

 - American Classic Voyages

 - American Steamship